Ovyerus/klog-js/README.md

 The Klog file format is a plain-text format for time tracking.
 For detailed information on the Klog format, visit the
 [Klog documentation](https://klog.jotaen.net/#file-format).

+## TODO

+- [ ] Automatic wrapping of summary lines?
+- [ ] Applying the same formatting options across all entries in a record.
+- [ ] Get warnings for a record (similar to how Klog does).
+- [ ] `toKlogJSON` for classes that returns an object compatible with `klog json`.
+- [ ] Other miniscule fixes around formatting, especially with summaries.

 ## Reporting Bugs